1.WHO ARE WE?

 - any other organisation or person, where you have asked them to provide your personal information to us or asked us to obtain personal information from them, for example your family member.

-We will use a variety of methods to collect your personal information from, and disclose your personal information to, these persons and organisations, including written forms, telephone calls and via electronic delivery.
-We may collect and disclose your personal information to these persons and organisations during the information life cycle, regularly, or on an ad hoc basis, depending on the purpose of collection.
+We will use a variety of methods to collect and disclose your personal information, including written forms, telephone calls and via electronic means.
+We may collect and disclose your personal information during the information life cycle, regularly, or on an ad hoc basis, depending on the purpose of collection.

 The countries we usually disclose your personal information to include: